Palagruža: Flora and fauna

 The distinctive local fauna, including the black lizard now classed as Podarcis melisellenis ssp. fiumana and the related Podarcis sicula ssp. pelagosana (primorska gušterica in Croatian), was mentioned first by Babić and Rössler (1912).
 There are not many types of creatures on this island but the ones that do live there are bright and colourful.

 Some snakes are venomous but are mostly harmless.

 Birds

-The Palagruža archipelago, along with the islands of Vis (Lissa), Svetac (Sant'Andrea) and its neighbouring islet of Kamnik, Brusnik (Meliselo), Biševo, and Jabuka, forms part of the Croatian Offshore Islands Important Bird Area (IBA).
+The Palagruža archipelago, along with the islands of Vis, Sveti Andrija (Svetac) and its neighbouring islet of Kamnik, Brusnik, Biševo, and Jabuka, forms part of the Croatian Offshore Islands Important Bird Area (IBA).
 This was designated as such by BirdLife International because it supports significant breeding populations of Scopoli's and Yelkouan shearwaters, as well as of Eleonora's falcons.